njllcy/CCM101-alicay/Laboratory-03-Multi-Cloud-Explorer/reflection.md

 Acting as a Cloud Solutions Consultant taught me that choosing a cloud provider is not only about choosing the most popular platform.
 I learned that the best choice depends on what the client needs.
 I also learned how to compare cloud services and match them with different business situations.

 My GitHub Cloud Computing Portfolio has improved after completing this mission.
-I added research about AWS, Azure, and GCP, comparison tables, client recommendations, and my Linux investigation.
-This mission also helped me improve my skills in Linux, cloud computing, Markdown, GitHub, and technical documentation.
-I now have a better understanding of how cloud platforms can be used to solve real business problems.
+I added research about AWS, Azure, and GCP, comparison tables, and client recommendations.
+This mission also helped me improve my skills in cloud computing, Markdown, GitHub, and technical documentation.